Savings stamp: In the United Kingdom

 From 1880 ordinary penny postage stamps were used to save up one shilling (12 pence) which was then sufficient to open a Post Office Savings Bank account, although the minimum amount required changed to £1 in 1912.
 This scheme continued until after the Second World War but has now ended.
 In addition the Bank used specially designed savings stamps with higher values which also could be used to save enough to open an account.

 Private companies in Britain also used savings stamps including the holiday company Butlins and supermarkets such as Sainsbury's and Safeway.

 A wide variety of utility companies made use of the stamps, particularly regional electronic companies, but also British Telecom for telephone bills and government bodies for payment of National Insurance contributions or television licences.

 Most uses of savings stamps have now ceased in the UK, replaced by electronic cards.

 In Ireland

 A number of Irish credit unions offer a savings stamp scheme called Sammy Stamps, which are collected predominantly by children and sold through schools.
 Stamps can be credited to credit union accounts or cashed in at face value.

+In China

+A number of savings stamps have been issued in China during 1940's.